Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Hobbies: Art, music, theatre, and literature.
 Ezekiel loves visiting art museums and attending plays, ballets, and operas (prefers comedies over tragedies).

-Powers: Chimerism, regeneration, lust-inducing bite, tenfold strength, mind reading, mind control, tactile transmutation, and working ice.
+Powers: Chimerism, regeneration, lust-inducing bite, tenfold strength, thought reading, thought control, tactile transmutation, and working ice.
+His powers have the same limits and weaknesses as other vampires (listed in story bible).

 Personality and Character

 Introvert or extrovert?
-Used to be very introverted, especially throughout the early and mid-twentieth century, but gradually became extremely (often annoyingly) extroverted, being very charismatic, witty, and flamboyant.
+Used to be very introverted, but gradually became extremely (sometimes annoyingly) extroverted.
+He’s very charismatic, witty, and flamboyant.

 Masculine or Feminine?
 Mostly masculine, but not afraid to show his sensitive side.

-Weaknesses: Most prevalent weakness is self-loathing, something Ezekiel tries desperately to hide with his charm.
-As a vampire, Ezekiel derives a perverse pleasure in taking lives, an inhuman instinct that conflicts with his true humane disposition and leaves him with a great deal of guilt, even if he only targets evildoers.
+Flaws: Most prevalent shortcoming is self-loathing, something Ezekiel tries desperately to hide with his charm.
+As a vampire, Ezekiel derives a perverse pleasure in taking lives, an inhuman instinct that conflicts with his true humane disposition and leaves him with a great deal of guilt, even when he only targets evildoers.
+He’s very conceited about his appearance and talents; he’s legitimately surprised if someone doesn’t find him attractive.
 He’s also a bit cowardly when it comes to stronger opponents, namely his Anointer Tobias.
-Over the last four centuries, Ezekiel’s tactic of dealing with Tobias and his Acolytes was to flee and go into hiding in a different country.
 He’s ashamed of his past inability to stand up to Tobias, and though he never truly dealt with his fears, he tries to overcompensate in the first novel by confronting his enemies alone.
-He’s also prone to the weaknesses that plague all vampires (listed in story bible).
+He’s also prone to the psychological weaknesses that plague all vampires (listed in story bible).

 Goals, Dreams, and Aspirations: The thing Ezekiel wants most in the world is friends and family (who aren’t bloodsucking murderers).
 He’s made some attempts over the centuries to reconnect with humanity, only to tragically lose his loved ones.
 A century earlier, Ezekiel effectively gave up on finding love and friendship, and he has spent the better part of the twentieth century in solitude.
 This was the longest he’s ever gone without companionship, and he recently decided to try again to rejoin humanity.